 Deposits are due by December 1 for spring entrants and May 1 for fall or as soon as possible upon acceptance, as programs will accept deposits in the order received until they are full.

-Please submit your non-refundable $500 enrollment deposit and the $300 housing request/deposit online for immediate submission and confirmation.
+The enrollment deposit is refundable until May 1.
+The housing deposit is nonrefundable after housing has been assigned.
+Please submit your $500 enrollment deposit and the $300 housing request/deposit online for immediate submission and confirmation.
 You must submit one and then the other.
 Both deposits are due by the above deadline.
 To deposit online, you must have your Pratt ID number.
 Your Pratt ID is included in your acceptance letter and acceptance email.
 You will receive a confirmation immediately if you deposit online.
 Please save this receipt for your records.